 To find out more about applying for GP training in Scotland please visit the Scottish Medical Training website.

-For information about each of the regions in Scotland please click follow the links on the map below, which will take you to the SMT page for each region.
+For information about each of the regions in Scotland please click the link below, which will take you to the SMT page for each region.

 The ST1 educational release programme is delivered using a combination of sessions on set clinical topics and sessions relating to the five areas of capability on which the UK-wide GP curriculum is based.
 These will take place in Westport.
 You will also experience self-directed small group learning (PBSGL), usually held in your programme groups – these may take place outside of Westport depending on local arrangements.
 (Link to ST1 ERP)